Jagdev13/Movie-Recommendation-Website/README.md

 # Movie-Recommendation-Web-app

-A simple movie recommendation web application built using Django framework.
+A simple movie recommendation web application built using python and Django framework.

 Dataset used from [Grouplens dataset.](https://grouplens.org/datasets/movielens/)